raspberrypilearning/cd-dice-roller/en/step_6.md

 --- task ---

-Firstly, you are going to add two lines of code when you create your `img` tag in your `rollButton()` function.
+Firstly, you need to add two lines of code when you create your `img` tag in your `rollButton()` function.
 One to label each picture with an distinct ID and another to add an `onclick` function.
-The onclick function will allow you to make the computer execute a function everytime you click the image.
-The onclick function is going to be `toggleDieYellow()` which you'll fill in shortly.
-You also need to use `this.id` as a **parameter** so that the function will toggle the correct die.
-A parameter is a variable that is passed into a function so that it can be used there.

 ```javascript
     for (var i = 0; i < numberOfDice; i++) {